So is the honeymoon over for you and your kids? This is the time of the year when their behavior can really start getting under my skin.

 Loved these pot holders in the target dollar spot.
 I added wiggly eyes and a pom pom nose.
 Now I can use the pumpkins (I made 5) to act out the Five Little Pumpkins song.
 The apple is for the Way Up High in an Apple Tree poem.

-Math Attack pack.
+Found these clear plastic pumpkins in Target, too.
+The game boards are from my Math Attack pack.
 Instead of using the pumpkin clip art I am going to use these.

 Target also has the clear plastic leaves and acorns.